-Moe Berg’s life proves the adage that "truth is often stranger than fiction."
-One of the best educated, intellectually accomplished and patriotic Jewish athletes in the history of American sports, Berg got his start in baseball in 1906, at the age of four, playing catch with the beat policeman in front of his father’s Newark, NJ, pharmacy.
-Berg became an excellent linguist while an undergraduate student at Princeton University, where he studied Latin, Greek, French, Spanish, Italian, German and Sanskrit.
+Moe Berg’s life proves the adage that “truth is often stranger than fiction.”
+One of the best-educated, intellectually accomplished, and patriotic Jewish athletes in the history of American sports, Morris “Moe” Berg was born on March 2, 1902, in Harlem, New York, the youngest child of Bernard Berg, a Jewish immigrant from Ukraine, and his wife, Rose.
+Berg got his start in baseball in 1906, at the age of four, playing catch with the beat policeman in front of his father’s Newark, NJ, pharmacy.
+Berg became an excellent linguist as an undergraduate at Princeton University, where he studied Latin, Greek, French, Spanish, Italian, German, and Sanskrit.
 He began his career as a spy on a hospital roof in Japan (more about that later).

-After graduating from high school at the top of his class, Moe went to Princeton, an unusual accomplishment for a poor Jewish boy in the 1920s.
-He became the star shortstop of the college baseball team, graduated magna cum laude and was offered a teaching post in Princeton’s Department of Romance Languages.
+After graduating from high school at the top of his class, Moe went to Princeton, an unusual accomplishment for a poor Jewish boy in the 1920s and one of the few Jews in the class of 1923.
+He became the star shortstop of the college baseball team, graduated magna cum laude, and was offered a teaching post in Princeton’s Department of Romance Languages.
 Wanting to study experimental phonetics at the Sorbonne but unable to afford graduate study overseas, Berg accepted a contract to play shortstop for the Brooklyn Dodgers.
-Moe’s hitting was below par and he was sent to the minors after the 1924 season.
-It was Moe who inspired a professional scout to coin the immortal baseball phrase, "Good field, no hit."
-One teammate said, "Moe, I don’t care how many of them college degrees you got, they ain’t learned you to hit that curve ball no better than the rest of us."
+Moe’s hitting was below par, and he was sent to the minors after the 1924 season.
+It was Moe who inspired a professional scout to coin the immortal baseball phrase, “Good field, no hit.”
+One teammate said, “Moe, I don’t care how many of them college degrees you got, they ain’t learned you to hit that curve ball no better than the rest of us.”

-In 1934, Berg toured Japan with a group of major league all-stars, including Babe Ruth and Lou Gehrig.
+In 1934, Berg toured Japan with a group of major league all-stars, including Babe Ruth, Lou Gehrig and Lefty Gomez.
 Still respected as a linguist, Moe was invited to lecture at Meiji University, where he delivered an eloquent speech in Japanese.
-Apparently, before the trip, the U.S. government had recruited Berg as a spy.
-While at a Tokyo hospital ostensibly visiting an American mother who had just given birth, he sneaked onto the roof and took photos of the city.
-Pilots reportedly later used the photos during bombing raids in World War II.
+During the trip, Berg slipped away from the team and went to St. Luke’s Hospital in Tokyo, ostensibly to visit an American woman who had just given birth.
+Dressed in a kimono and introducing himself in Japanese, he sneaked onto the roof and filmed 23 seconds of the Tokyo skyline and nearby port.
+Pilots reportedly later used the footage during bombing raids in World War II, though later accounts have questioned its strategic value.

 Some of Berg’s friends felt he squandered what could have been a brilliant career in law or academics to play baseball.
 His brother observed that “all [baseball] ever did was make him happy.”
 His teammate Ted Lyons said, “A lot of people tried to tell him what to do with his life and brain and he retreated from this . . .
 He was different because he was different.
 He made up for all the bores of the world.
 And he did it softly, stepping on no one.”